⚠️ SEP 22, 2023 – MAUI WILDFIRE UPDATES

 Both Maui and the Big Island are well-developed for tourists and offer a wide range of accommodations.

-Maui has almost double the number of hotels as the Big Island, but also sees approximately double the number of visitors.
-With this in mind, availability tends to be comparable on the two islands.
+Maui has almost double the number of hotels as the Big Island, but also receives almost double the amount of visitors.
+As a result, availability tends to be comparable on the two islands.

 Regardless of which island you choose, keep in mind that you will pay a premium for beachfront property.